yejoon-lee/kr3_rationale/README.md

 1. Use *feature scoring method* to obtain soft(continuous) score, and then discretize it with selected *strategy*.
 1. Train *classifier* on the label and the extracted rationale.

 Since FRESH is a framework, many design choices could be made.
-These are some of the choices in the paper, with choices in this project marked **bold**.
+Following are some of the choices in the paper, with choices in this project marked **bold**.
 - Support Model: **BERT**
 - Feature Scoring Method: **attention**, gradient
 - Strategy: **contiguous**, **Top-*k***